 The Appeals Council may dismiss a request for review if:

-the party or parties to the hearing decision file a written request for dismissal (see I-3-4-3);
+the party or parties to the hearing decision file a written request for dismissal (see HALLEX I-3-4-3); or

-the party to the decision dies and the record clearly shows that dismissal will not adversely affect another person who wishes to continue the action and, for Title XVI benefits, there is no interim assistance reimbursement authorization in effect (see I-3-4-4); or
+a party to the decision dies and the record clearly shows that dismissal will not adversely affect any other person who wishes to continue the action and, for title XVI benefits, there is no interim assistance reimbursement authorization in effect (see HALLEX I-3-4-4).

 When the Appeals Council dismisses a request for review, the party does not have the right to appeal the action to Federal court.

-In the 11th Circuit the notice of an Appeals Council dismissal of a request for review of an Administrative Law Judge's (ALJ's) decision must advise the claimant of his or her right to request court review in accordance with AR 99-4(11): Bloodsworth v.
+In the 11th Circuit, the notice of an Appeals Council dismissal of a request for review of an administrative law judge's decision must advise the claimant of his or her right to request Federal court review in accordance with Acquiescence Ruling 99-4(11): Bloodsworth v.
 Heckler, 703 F.2d 1233 (11th Cir.
 1983) – Judicial Review of an Appeals Council Dismissal of a Request for Review of an Administrative Law Judge Decision – Titles II and XVI of the Social Security Act.